megsaunders/megsaunders.github.io/aboutme.md

 St Lucia, QLD, Australia

 ### Previous appointments
+Research Fellow (2016-2017)
+School of Earth and Environmental Science
+The University of Queensland
+St Lucia, QLD, Australia

 ARC SuperScience Postdoctoral Research Fellow (2011-2015)
 The Global Change Institute
 The University of Queensland